SICTCCS/2526-Git-Branch-Class-Anthem/README.md

  this copilot code is so bad it makes me hate it double check yo code otherwise a bug will survive, gotta crush it. crush it, crush it, like there is no tommorow otherwise its a fail.
+ Up 15 hours debugging this code all because I dont wanna use ai, no
+ 4 monsters in and im about to weep please let this be done so I can sleep if this works I will be so relieved that I might just shout hallelujah